 Avengers vs. Thanos AKA Thanos Classic

-Here’s the detailed reading order of those issues, including other guest appearances.
+Keep reading for the detailed reading order and explanation of those issues, including Thanos’s other, less-significant guest appearances.

 Iron Man (1968) #55: In “Avengers vs” above.
 See Iron Man for more options.
 Thanos’s debut as a villain antagonizing the long-suffering Drax.

 Logan’s Run (1977) #6 (2nd story): In “Avengers vs” above.
 This back-up story in a licensed comic title was published later – after Thanos’s run in Warlock.
 It fills in more about Drax than it does about Thanos, further detailing the loss of his wife and child at Thanos’s hand.